oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 #### Command Entity DAO

 Command entity DAO is the class object that deals with persisting the CommandEntity object.
-There are methods in this class to save/update/retrive and delete the command entity.
+There are methods in this class to save/update/retrieve and delete the command entity.
 New stored procedures will need to be added to support this functionality.
-Exisiting stored procedures in Async Tasks needs to be modified to reflect the removal of columns from the table.
+Existing stored procedures in Async Tasks needs to be modified to reflect the removal of columns from the table.

          void saveOrUpdate(CommandEntity commandEntity);
          void remove(Guid commandId);